Storyblocks/design-system/index.md

 description: A boilerplate for creating superb style guides
 ---

+The Storyblocks team is amazing.
 The homepage of a style guide should provide high-level information around what the design system is, what benefits it provides, who it's for, and how to get started with it.
 Like any good index page, it should provide clear navigation to key parts of the website.

 <div class="u-margin-bottom-double"><a href="{{ "/getting-started.html" | prepend: site.baseurl }}" class="c-btn">Get Started</a></div>